$L^p$-modules and $L^p$-correspondences: Acknowledgments

-\textbf{Acknowledgments:} This work is part of the author doctoral dissertation \cite{Del2023}.
-The author would like to thank his advisor, N. Christopher Phillips, for the advise given during graduate school, particularly for proposing the problem of finding analogues of C*-correspondences in the $L^p$ setting and for carefully reading earlier versions of this document.
+Part of this work comes from the author's doctoral dissertation \cite{Del2023}.
+The author would like to thank his advisor, N. Christopher Phillips, for the advice given during graduate school, particularly for proposing the problem of finding analogues of C*-correspondences in the $L^p$-setting and for carefully reading earlier versions of this document.